ajinkyabodade/Functional-Programming-Basics/README.md

 #### ARRAY.MAP():-

-If we call Array.map() on any array, It will crete an new array which will contain the result of operation performed in the original array.
+If we call Array.map() on any array, It will create an new array which will contain the result of operation performed in the original array.

 ```
 const a = [1, 2, 3]